blowb/blowb-doc/install-essential-docker/nginx.rst

 Install Nginx
 =============

-Nginx will be used to serve as a reverse proxy to forward incoming traffic to appropriate containers.
+Nginx will be used to serve as a reverse proxy to forward incoming traffic to proper containers.

-Create the directory to serve the configuration files and certificates on the host:
+Create the directory to serve the configuration files and certificates on the host system:
 ::

    sudo mkdir -p $DOCKER_SHARE/nginx/tls